'I Would Do Anything For Her': A German Dad's Search For His Daughter, Taken By ISIS

 He can't afford to travel to the al-Roj camp in Syria where he believes Aaliya and her mother are living.
 Thousands of women and children are at these camps.
 Even if he got there, he may not be able to find Aaliya or be allowed to see her.

-Farooqi cheers himself up by playing a recording Aaliya made during one of their weekends together, when she got up in the middle of the night and grabbed his mobile phone.
+Farooqi cheers himself up by playing a recording that Aaliya made during one of their weekends together, when she got up in the middle of the night and grabbed his mobile phone.

-"She wanted to take a picture but actually pressed 'record' so she was recording a video," he says, laughing.
+"She wanted to take a picture but actually pressed 'Record,' so she was recording a video," he says, laughing.
 "It was so dark you couldn't see anything.
 You could just hear her voice saying, 'Baba, Baba, get up!
 Let's take a picture!' "

 She was 3 years old then.
 A year later, she was gone.
 Now she's almost 9.